-Add 2 cups filtered water to a jar with a Tbsp. of sugar and a Tbsp. of grated or finely minced ginger.
+Add 2 cups of filtered water to a jar with a tablespoon of sugar and a tablespoon of grated or finely minced ginger.

-Mix everything together and cover the jar with a cloth to keep bugs and dust out.
-Leave alone for 24 hours.
+Mix everything together and cover the jar with a cloth, held in place with a rubber band, to keep bugs and dust out.
+Leave to rest at room temperature for 24 hours.

-After 24 hours, add in another Tbsp. of sugar and another Tbsp. of ginger.
-(You can also add in a little water whenever you see the mixture too overrun with ginger bits.)
-Once again, mix everything together and cover with a cloth.
+The next day, add in another tablespoon of sugar and another tablespoon of ginger.
+(You can also add in a little water if you ever see that the mixture is too overrun with ginger.)
+Once again, mix everything together and cover it with a cloth.
 Leave it undisturbed for another 24 hours.

-Repeat step 3 each day until you get an active ginger bug.
+Repeat the previous step each day until you get an active ginger bug.
 You can tell that your ginger bug is active and ready when you start to see bubbles forming at the top and a white precipitate falling to the bottom.
-(Normally around 4-8 days)
+(This normally takes around 4-8 days.)

-Once your ginger bug is ready, you can try to make sodas with it by mixing it with sugar syrup mixtures and filtered water, and doing a second ferment in airtight bottles to build up carbonation.
+Once the ginger bug is ready, you can make sodas with it by mixing it with juice or mixes of water, flavoring, and sugar syrup and doing a second ferment in airtight bottles to build up carbonation.